 Delirium tremens can cause extreme confusion, panic, terror, tremors, coma, and death if it isn’t treated quickly.
 Both of these severe symptoms can be treated or avoided in a medical detox program.
 Detox involves 24-hour medically managed care that may involve the use of medications to help avoid dangerous symptoms and to ease uncomfortable ones.

 After you complete a medical detox program, you may need additional levels of care if you’ve developed a severe substance use disorder.
-According to NIDA, detox is an important part of treatment, but it may not be all you need to effectively address an addiction.
+According to NIDA, detox is an important part of treatment, but it NCBI to effectively address an addiction.

 If you continue to have physical or psychological problems that need high levels of care, you may move on to an inpatient or residential program.
 Inpatient treatment involves 24-hour care as you start to address the underlying issues of addiction.